 Whatever it takes to best explore & express the interaction ideas

 Sure, I'd like to think my instinct for interaction design has gotten pretty sharp through my experience designing, interviewing, testing, reading, researching, but...

 The biggest and earliest revelation I've had in all my experience is that design always reaches its highest potential with user involvement and empathy.

 I have significant experience leading all kinds of usability investigation efforts and scaling them based on time and money restraints.

 When I started as a designer, we all did our own front-end code.
-Since then, my job has become more specialized, and I do it much less, but still find it handy for prototyping.
+Since then, my job has become more specialized, and I do it much less, but still find it handy for prototyping and working with developers.